Downy Woodpecker Photo: Barbara Morse

 More than 20,000 FeederWatchers contribute data by reporting the highest number of each species they see at their feeders during periodic two-day counts from November through early April.
 It’s simple to do, and is a great activity for families and school groups.
 Participants choose how much time they devote to the project.

 Online tools enable users to explore FeederWatch trends – locally, in a specific region, or across the continent.

-Through an annual registration of $35, participants fund Project FeederWatch – it’s free for Bird Studies Canada members.
+Through an annual registration of $35, participants fund Project FeederWatch – it’s free for Birds Canada members.
 Canadian participants receive a subscription to BSC’s magazine BirdWatch Canada, a poster of common feeder birds, a calendar, last season’s results, and access to online data tools.
-Bird Studies Canada and Cornell Lab of Ornithology also share expert advice to help participants identify, understand, and look after feeder birds.
+Birds Canada and Cornell Lab of Ornithology also share expert advice to help participants identify, understand, and look after feeder birds.

 Armstrong Bird Food is a national sponsor of Project FeederWatch in Canada.
 The partnership aims to inspire more Canadians to discover the fun of FeederWatch and the importance of Citizen Science.